williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 | 9/28/2024    | Sunday    | Weekend      | 64       | 97       | 333407.2   |
 | 9/29/2024    | Monday    | Weekday      | 64       | 95       | 349663.2   |

-### Features
+# Features

-In this section, all analysis is done using the training set.
+In this section, all analysis was done using the training set.

 ## Day of Week